 The closure of 3G networks is growing rapidly across the world.
 To understand why this is happening, and the reasons for closure we need to look at the historical importance of 3G and how the mobile world has changed since it launched.

-Mobile phones delivered the personalisation of voice communications – you could call a person, not a building.
-This was a major step forward, and it coincided with the rapid growth of data too.
-The arrival of dial-up access to the internet liberated the use of data communications from the hold of the corporate IT department.
-Not only did it increase availability, but also the range of purposes it could be used for.
+Mobile phones personalised voice communications – you could call a person, not a building.
+It coincided with the rapid growth of data communications too, with dial-up internet access breaking data communications free from the corporate IT department.

 What's happening now with the shutdown of 3G?